woocommerce/woocommerce/packages/js/remote-logging/README.md

 ### API Reference

 - `init(config: RemoteLoggerConfig): void`: Initializes the remote logger with the given configuration.
-- `log(severity: LogSeverity, message: string, extraData?: object): Promise<boolean>`: Logs a message with the specified severity and optional extra data.
+- `log(severity: LogSeverity, message: string, extraData?: object): Promise<void>`: Logs a message with the specified severity and optional extra data.
+- `captureException(error: Error, extraData?: object): void`: Captures an error and sends it to the remote API.

 For more detailed information about types and interfaces, refer to the source code and inline documentation.